davaya/spdxv3-template-tool/spdx-v3-elements.md

 Physical example:
 * A ferry load is a Bag of cars and people that have no intrinsic relationship other than being together at a specific place and time.
 * A car is a Collection that is **composed** of subcomponents (engine, brakes, wheels, ...).
 The engine in turn is also a Collection of subcomponents.

+Software Package example:
+* A software package may be (but is not always) a single Artifact (tar/rpm/deb file).
+* An SPDX Package Element is metadata about the contents of a package
+* An SPDX Package Element may be serialized into an SBOM File Artifact.

 The term "Contextual Collection" is an obstacle to understanding because it conflates Context (which can exist between unrelated or related elements) and